Reading Works: 1952: From Allentown to Laureldale

-In 1952, operations in Reading began when Western Electric Company (WECO) converted the old Rosedale knitting mill in Laureldale into a factory that produced electronic components for the U.S. government for use by the military and the space program.
-On August 22, 1952, Western Electric Company opened the doors of its new electronics manufacturing facility in Laureldale.
-Growth was slow but steady.
-By the end of 1952, there were 130 employees, and by the end of 1953, 253 employees.
+In 1952, operations in Reading began when Western Electric converted an old Rosedale knitting mill in Laureldale into a factory for producing electronic components for the U.S. government, particularly for military and space applications.
+On August 22, 1952, Western Electric opened its new electronics manufacturing facility in Laureldale.
+Growth was initially modest but steady.
+By the end of 1952, the factory employed 130 workers, and this number grew to 253 by the end of 1953.

 On January 12, 1956, a diffused base transistor was unveiled at Laureldale before top military brass at a solid-state diffusion symposium.
 That was the same year that Bell Labs' scientists Bardeen, Brattain, and Shockley received the 1956 Nobel Prize in physics for the invention of the transistor.
 "Bell Laboratories scientists in Murray Hill, N.J., may have won the Nobel Prizes and gotten most of the press, but Allentown and Reading delivered the goods," notes Stuart W. Leslie, a historian of science at Johns Hopkins University in Baltimore.

 In 1958, a group of Bell Laboratories scientists moved to Reading, Pennsylvania, from other locations and started the Laureldale Laboratory in the Laureldale Western Electric Plant.
 Bell Labs was a division of Western Electric.
 Initially the Laureldale Laboratory designed electron tubes (vacuum tubes).
 Eventually, after becoming the Reading Laboratory, it designed semiconductor devices which eventually included integrated circuits, light emitting diodes, and lasers.